 Always give the prospective buyer and realtor privacy.
 Your realtor will have answers to basic questions a buyer asks.
-If a sale is not made the realtor can review objections that were mentioned.
+If a sale is not made, the realtor can review objections mentioned.
 This can be a valuable tool for you to consider addressing.

 Remember, as important as curb appeal is so is your home's personality.
 Let it shine through.
 Your realtor's job is to help you show your home to its best advantage.